Tiemoue/Hello_World/README.md

 Gif created with Recordit

-Required User Stories
+### Required User Stories
- 1. User sees custom text in a label - Hello from {name}!
+- [x] 1.
+User sees custom text in a label - Hello from {name}!
- 2. User sees custom background color.
+- [x] 2.
+User see's custom background color.
- 3. User can tap a button to change the text color of the label.
+- [x] 3.
+User can tap a button to change the text color of the label.